imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 remember that this is a "hint" that requires the expected network address to be included in your IPv6 prefix delegation.
 If your provider adjustes the assigned prefix delegation it is quite possible that your "hint" will no longer be able to map to a valid network range.
 That would result this setting having no effect.
 For this reason we suggest not using this feature if you are receiving a Prefix Delegation.
-But it is useful in a few different deployment scenarios.
+But it is useful in a few deployment scenarios so it's usage is detailed here.

 **DHCP/DHCPv6 settings - Static protocol**